CyanChanges/home/README.md

 ```

 ### Install
-We use Bun for both JavaScript Runtime and Package Runtime.
+We use Bun for both JavaScript Runtime and Package Manager.

 ```shell
 bun install